 About Hilaire Belloc

-HILAIRE BELLOC was born near Paris in 1870 and raised in England, though he remained a French citizen until 1902.
-He attended Baillol College in Oxford.
+Hilaire Belloc was born near Paris in 1870 and raised in England, though he remained a French citizen until 1902.
+He attended Balliol College in Oxford.
 His most famous works were his humorous morality poems and cautionary tales for children.
-After the… More about Hilaire Belloc
+After the loss… More about Hilaire Belloc

 Published by Knopf Apr 10, 2013| 416 Pages| Middle Grade (8-12)| ISBN 9780307830814